Family Road Trip Guide Las Vegas to the Grand Canyon

-Not actually part of the Grand Canyon National Park, the Grand Canyon West sits on Hualapai tribal land and is home to the iconic Skywalk, a horseshoe-shaped glass-bottomed bridge that hangs 4,000 feet above the Colorado River.
+Not actually part of the Grand Canyon National Park, Grand Canyon West sits on Hualapai tribal land and is home to the iconic Skywalk, a horseshoe-shaped glass-bottomed bridge that hangs 4,000 feet above the Colorado River.

 Day trips from Las Vegas to the Grand Canyon Skywalk involve only a 2-hour drive, or many tours will combine this with a trip to Hoover Dam and through the Mojave Desert for a complete day outing.

 Where to Stay Overnight Near the Grand Canyon

-Grand Canyon National Park is a busy tourist spot; therefore, there are plenty of places where you can stay for the night, but do be aware, particularly the lodges within the park can be booked up many months in advance.
+Grand Canyon National Park is a busy tourist spot; therefore, there are plenty of places where you can stay for the night, but do be aware that the lodges within the park can be booked up many months in advance.

 If you want to stay in a hotel inside the Grand Canyon at the South Rim, six lodges are located there.
 On a budget, Yavapai Lodge, located at a distance of 10 minutes from the visitor’s center, is a good family choice.
 It has a rustic exterior and a contemporary interior for a restful night’s stay.

-Then, if budget and booking availability will allow, there’s the El Tovar Hotel, which offers some of the most breathtaking views of the Grand Canyon.
+Then, if budget and booking availability allow, there’s the El Tovar Hotel, which offers some of the most breathtaking views of the Grand Canyon.

 If you’re staying outside of the Grand Canyon National Park, you can book a good-value room at the Grand Canyon Inn, Grand Canyon Junction.